marcg1968/py_tafe_programming_ass01/README.md

 2024-09-03

+## VERSION

+0.1.21

 ## PURPOSE

-This package contains 3 base programs:
+This package contains 3 base components and a wrapper program which displays a menu referencing the base components as modules and a and a text file containing user accounts.

+### Base components

 1. `py_rego.py` - registration of username and password
 2. `py_login.py` - routine to check username and password provided by user against recorded user accounts
 3. `py_list.py` - list existing user accounts

-and a text file containing user accounts:
+### Wrapper menu program

+4. `py_menu.py` - menu program

+### Data

-1. `accounts.txt`
+5. `accounts.txt`

-## VERSION

-0.1.20